AICP College of Fellows News

-Emerging professionals and students in New Jersey gathered in October at the Edward J. Bloustein School of Planning and Public Policy in New Brunswick to hear from four seasoned professionals who know a thing or two about planning.
-At the APA-NJ Emerging Professionals Group Evening with Fellows of AICP, planners just getting their start joined Fellows Philip B. Caton, FAICP, PP; Stuart Meck, FAICP, PhD, PP; J. Michael Cobb, FAICP, PhD, PP; and David N. Kinsey, FAICP, PhD, PP, for a Q&A style discussion about the challenges and rewards for the planning profession.
+Emerging professionals and students in New Jersey gathered in October 2016 to hear from four seasoned professionals who know a thing or two about planning.
+Planners just getting their start joined Fellows Philip B. Caton, FAICP, PP; Stuart Meck, FAICP, PhD, PP; J. Michael Cobb, FAICP, PhD, PP; and David N. Kinsey, FAICP, PhD, PP, for a Q&A style discussion about the challenges and rewards for the planning profession.

 - The Ethical Planning Practitioner.
-Jerry Weitz, FAICP; published February 2016.
+Jerry Weitz, FAICP.
+February 2016.

 - Planning the Pacific Northwest.
-Edited by Jill Sterrett, FAICP, and others; published April 2015.
+Edited by Jill Sterrett, FAICP and others.
+April 2015.

 Planning Advisory Service (PAS) Reports